pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 Also, the server is always public and cannot be secured with a password.

 ## Game Infos
+### Steam Guardcode
+To download the base game, you will need to authenticate against Steam.
+Because of the normally active Steamgaurd protection, it is important to enter the Steamgaurd code.
+Once the initial installation is complete, you will need to enter the Steamguard code that will be emailed to you and then reinstall the server.

+This will only work if you receive Steamguard codes via mail.
+The Authenticator app is not supported.

 ### Config files and savegame locations
 The config files are stored here: .wine/drive_c/users/container/Local Settings/Application Data/FactoryGame/Saved/Config/WindowsNoEditor/